 Born on September 6, 1972, in London, England, actor Idris Elba starred in British productions before making his way to the United States, earning acclaim as a crime boss in The Wire.
-He turned to film with a mix of lead and supporting roles in fare like Daddy's Little Girls, Thor and Prometheus.
+He turned to film with a mix of lead and supporting roles in fare like Daddy's Little Girls, Thor, Prometheus and The Dark Tower.
 Elba won a Golden Globe Award for his role on the television series Luther and played Nelson Mandela in the biopic Long Walk to Freedom.

 Idrissa Akuna Elba was born on September 6, 1972, in the Hackney section of East London, England.
 An only child of Sierra Leonean and Ghanaian descent, Elba eventually attended the National Youth Music Theatre's training programs.
 He landed a number of British television roles and worked with his father in a car factory before eventually making his way to America.
 He settled in Brooklyn, New York, and Jersey City, New Jersey, working as a doorman at the comedy club Carolines and DJing while struggling to make ends meet.